-You’re considering an ADHD medication for your child.
-So you need to know how stimulants and nonstimulants work, whether risks exist, and what dosages and frequencies are normal.
-Here, experts answer these and other frequently asked questions about treating your child’s ADD.
+If you’re considering an ADHD medication for your child, you need to know how stimulants — methylphenidate or amphetamine — and nonstimulants work, whether risks exist, and what dosages and frequencies are normal.
+Here, experts answer these and other frequently asked questions about treating your kid’s ADD.

 1. How can I tell if my child really needs ADHD medications?

 Experts agree that parents should consider ADHD medications when symptoms interfere with their child’s social, emotional, or academic life.
 Behavioral therapy and other non-drug treatments can help control symptoms of attention deficit disorder (ADHD or ADD) in some children.
-But experts say these approaches are rarely powerful enough to replace medication.
+But experts say these approaches are rarely powerful enough to replace meds for most kids.

 “If your child has been diagnosed with ADHD and is struggling, he probably needs medication,” says Stephen Copps, M.D., an ADHD specialist in Macon, Georgia.
 “Medication is the cornerstone of therapy.
 It’s appropriate for most children with diagnosable ADHD.
 It is not a last resort.”

 Of course, it’s essential that your child’s diagnosis of ADHD is a reliable one.
 ADHD-like symptoms can be caused by a range of disorders, including anxiety, depression, oppositional defiant disorder, and obsessive-compulsive disorder.
 In some cases, a child’s symptoms arise from the frustration associated with having to struggle with a learning disorder.